srware/Retail_Workshop/Content/media_sdk_decode_windows.md

 ![GPU Details](images/msdk_decode_9.jpg)

 ## Further Optimisation
-The current code uses **system memory** for the working surfaces as this is the implementation provided by the default allocator when creating an Intel(R) Media SDK session.
+The current code uses **system memory** for the working surfaces as this is the implementation provided by the default allocator when creating an Intel® Media SDK session.
 Allocating surfaces in video memory is highly desirable since this eliminates copying them from the system memory to the video memory when decoding leading to improved performance.
 To achieve this we have to provide an external allocator which is able to manage video memory using DirectX.

  - Firstly we need to modify our preprocessor definitions to tell the build system we will be using DirectX based memory allocation. **Right-click** on the **msdk_decode** project in the **Solution Explorer** window and select **Properties**